 If you passed the exam, you are eligible for the next phase, which is a random selection from the eligible pool of candidates when the need to fill Port Authority Police Officer positions occurs.
 We have created a new password protected account containing your applicant information.
 This password protected Port Authority Police Officer Candidate Account is for your use only and is the only means by which you can update your contact information with the Port Authority.
 (It is no longer necessary to keep your PAN testing account updated.
 Updates to your PAN account will not be transmitted to the Port Authority.)
 You should immediately login to your Port Authority Police Officer Candidate Account and review the personal profile information we have on file for you to verify that it is correct and make any corrections as necessary.

-Information about logging into your Port Authority Police Officer Candidate Account, including your User Name, password, and link to the Port Authority Recruitment System login screen, is available at My Profile Update Instructions.
+Information about accessing your Port Authority Police Officer Candidate Account, including the link to access it, is available at My Account Information Update Instructions.
 Please print out these instructions for reference as they are specific for candidates for police officer positions.

 All communications, schedules and invitations will be sent to the email account we have on file for you in your Port Authority Police Officer Candidate Account.
 It is your responsibility to keep your contact information up-to-date.
 Emails and correspondence that are undeliverable because of an applicant's failure to provide correct and up-to-date contact information will result in the removal of the applicant's name from the eligible pool.
-We recommend that you regularly check your email account and Spam Folder to prevent missing important communications from the Port Authority.
-Your failure to respond to emails or correspondence, or to attend appointments as scheduled, will result in the removal of your name from the eligiblepool.
+We recommend that you regularly check your email account and spam folder to prevent missing important communications from the Port Authority, and recommend you add email@example.com as a trusted contact to avoid these instances.
+Your failure to respond to emails or correspondence, or to attend appointments as scheduled, will result in the removal of your name from the eligible pool.

 If you did not qualify on the exam, you will not be able to login to the Port Authority Police Officer Candidate Account following these instructions.
 However, we encourage you to review the available job postings and follow the instructions to apply to jobs that are of interest at www.jointheportauthority.com.